jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 ---

 ## May
+### May 21st + May 22nd
+- Packing + flights!
+I am now in Vancouver for the next week :))
+- Hectic flying experience... didn't get much done

 ### May 20th
 - Chatted with Justin Glibert who gave some very piercing advice
 	- What is the most you can cut from your current proposal and have it still be meaningful?